 How is cryptocurrency taxed in the UK?

 Cryptocurrency remains a rapidly growing area of interest for many traders, investors and industry regulators.
 However, its increasing popularity has attracted the attention of HMRC, which has published updated guidance around taxing cryptoassets.
+Knowing how cryptocurrency is taxed in the UK is vital if you find yourself dealing in crypto.

 This new guidance has been put in place to ensure investors and traders are paying the correct amount of crypto tax.
 This includes sending nudge letters to individuals and opening tax investigations.